Cooperation with the African Union

 From a practical point of view, Allied Joint Force Command (JFC) Naples is the NATO operational headquarters designated to implement the Alliance’s practical cooperation with the AU.

-Strategic airlift and sealift support requests for AMISOM from the AU have been renewed on an annual basis.
-The current NAC agreement to support the AU with strategic air- and sealift for AMISOM extends until January 2019.
+The AU’s strategic airlift and sealift support requests for AMISOM have been renewed on an annual basis.
+The current NAC agreement to support the AU with strategic air- and sealift for AMISOM extends until January 2020.

 NATO provides subject matter experts for the AU Peace Support Operations Department.
 These experts have made significant contributions to AU priority areas.
 They have shared their knowledge and expertise in planning across various domains including maritime, finance, monitoring, procurement, air movement coordination, communications, information technology, logistics, human resources, military manpower management and contingencies.
 NATO’s contribution of subject matter experts responds to annual requests from the AU.
 The areas requested vary from year to year based on AU priorities.
 In this capacity, NATO experts work side-by-side with AU counterparts, offering expertise in specific domains for periods of six to twelve months, renewable at the AU’s request.
 The most recent request from the AU calls for support in strategic planning, as well as planning for movements and exercises.